imfl/data-mining/README.md

 1. construct a matrix profile
 2. use the matrix profile

-In step 1, the current setting uses traditional Euclidean distance to measure how similar two subsequences are.
-However, a better approach would be using Dynamic Time Warping (DTW) distance.
+In Step 1, the current setting uses the traditional Euclidean distance to measure how similar two subsequences are.
+However, a better approach would be using the Dynamic Time Warping (DTW) distance.
 See the graph below for intuition.

 ![dtw](image/dtw.png)

 As an initial attempt in the academic community, I introduced DTW into MP.

 The main challenge is -- the time complexity for computing DTW is sizeable even for a single pair of points.
-It is infeasible to compute them for all the pairs in a matrix.
+It is infeasible to compute it for all the entries in a matrix.

 My originalities are